ch1ller0/fridgefm-inverter/packages/inverter/README.md

 ### Injection scopes

-Imagine we have created a bunch of conatiners: 1 parent and 2 childs:
+Imagine we have created a bunch of containers: 1 parent and 2 childs:

 ```typescript
 const container = createContainer({ providers });